MattMattL/Quantum-Computer-Simulator-2/README.md

     This code demonstrates how one qubit can "carry" two classical bit worth of information by entangling two qubits and changing the state of the first qubit.

-    Measuring both qubits leaves the qubits in one of the four possible states depending on the gate applied to the first qubit.
+    Measuring both qubits leaves the quantum system in one of the four possible states depending on the gate applied to the first qubit.
 */

 #include "Qmulator.hpp"